syadav214/devops-with-santosh/README.md

-# How2Configure
-Steps to configure tools and framework
+Practice DevOps with Steps to configure tools and framework

 1. DotNetCore
 2. Docker